scorpiodiagrams/fdg/wiki/prologue.md

 #+RESULTS:
 : #| Gamma |#

-where =up= is a constructor for a data structure that represents a state of the dynamical system (time, coordinates, velocities).
+where #Code(up) is a constructor for a data structure that represents a state of the dynamical system (time, coordinates, velocities).

-The result of applying the =Lagrange-equations= procedure to a procedure =Lagrangian= that implements a Lagrangian function is a procedure that takes a configuration-space path procedure =w= and returns a procedure that gives the residual of the Lagrange equations for that path at a time.
+The result of applying the #Code(Lagrange-equations) procedure to a procedure
+#Code(Lagrangian) that implements a Lagrangian function is a procedure that takes a configuration-space path procedure #Code(w) and returns a procedure that gives the residual of the Lagrange equations for that path at a time.

 For example, consider the harmonic oscillator, with Lagrangian